Persian domes: Influence

 The Melik Gazi tomb in Turkey was built in 1200.

 The Sultanate of Rum decorated their domes largely with patterns of interlocking bricks in the Persian tradition.
 Patterns included rotated bricks or whirling rosettes, which could include glazed bricks of black or turquoise color.
 The Ulu Mosque of Malatya (1247) used turquoise glazed bricks spaced between plain bricks to create a spiral pattern on the spherical surface, following 41 rhumb lines or loxodromes, that changes to a different alternating pattern near the top.
 The spherical dome of Karatay Madrasa (1251–1253) was decorated with a mosaic of glazed tiles in an intricate geometric pattern that may have been applied a section at a time in polyhedral panels.
 Other patterns, such as concentric 10-pointed stars, were created by alternating horizontally-oriented plain bricks with glazed bricks rotated 90 degrees.
 The dome of Taş (Alaaddin) Mosque (1258) in Çay, Afyon, used diamonds and a 16-pointed concentric star pattern.
 The domes of Ince Minaret Madrasa (1264–1265) and Eşrefoğlu Mosque (1297–1301) used small spiral segments to create patterned motifs.
 The patterned dome at Sâhip 'Ata Külliyesi was built between 1279 and 1280.
 Döner Kümbet was a cylindrical mausoleum with two shells: a dome and a conical roof.

 The Tomb of Turabek Khanum (1369) used a discontinuous double-shell dome.

 After the Timurid period, dome architecture was developed in local styles of the Shaybanids of Central Asia and the Mughals of India.
-The Shaybanid Tilya Kori Madrasa was built between 1646 and 1660.
+The Shaybanid Tilakari Madrasa was built between 1646 and 1660.
 The Kalan Mosque (c.
 1514) and Mir-i Arab Madrassah (1535–1536) are other Shaybanid examples.
 The Uzbek architecture of the region around Transoxiana maintained the Timurid style of dome-building.
 Where dome chambers were surrounded by axial iwans and corner rooms on an octagonal plan, as at the Khwaja Abu Nasr Parsa shrine (ca. 1598), they provided the model for Indian mausoleums such as Humayun's Tomb in Delhi or the Taj Mahal.
 Some of the earliest surviving domed markets, called tīmcās, can be found in Shaybanid-era Bukhara.
 Safavid domes were also influential on those of other Islamic styles, such as the Mughal architecture of India.
 The influence of Persian architecture in India, particularly in mosques, increased during the Delhi Sultanate and reached a peak during the Mughal Empire.
 Persian dome chambers and use of double-shelled domes had a significant influence.